8 Best IT CV Examples & Samples for Information Technology Jobs

 • Functional format – when you don’t have a career history to discuss but are loaded with relevant skills, this is the format you can use for your information technology CV.
 It highlights your tech competencies such as programming languages and persuades potential employers to overlook your otherwise lack of longevity in the industry.

 • Combined/hybrid format – if you want to benefit from both your career progression and skills, the hybrid layout is highly effective.
-It demonstrates to potential employers that you have substantial experience and are keeping pace with the constantly evolving nature of the IT industry.
+It demonstrates to potential employers that you have substantial experience and are keeping pace with the ever-evolving nature of the IT industry.

-IT sub-sectors such as DevOps, AI, and Cloud computing would benefit from this format as they require you to showcase both technical skills and staying updated with recent developments.
+IT sub-sectors such as DevOps, AI, and Cloud computing would benefit from this format since they require you to showcase both technical attributes and staying updated with recent developments.

 At the end of the day, choose an IT CV template that matches your experience, career level, and goals.
-Additionally, opt for what gives you better odds to beat ATS and have your CV read by a real human recruiter.
+Additionally, opt for what gives you a better chance of beating the ATS and having your CV read by a real human recruiter.

 Resume profile

-Contact information is a sure bet that a prospective employer can easily get in touch when they think you’re the right fit for the job.
-Therefore, you should know the non-negotiable rules when adding contact information to your information technology CV.
-Professionalism, clarity, and conciseness are the top must-dos.
+Contact information is a surefire way for a prospective employer to easily get in touch when they believe you’re the right fit for the job.
+Therefore, you should be aware of the essential rules when adding contact information to your information technology CV.
+Professionalism, clarity, and conciseness are the top priorities.

 Begin with the header, where you include your full name, current phone number, and a professional email address.
 Remember, there’s no place for your nickname in any of these.
 Adding your town and county would also be beneficial here.
-However, be mindful of your privacy and avoid sharing personal information like your home address – there’s no need for anyone to know that.
+However, don’t compromise your privacy by sharing personal details such as your home address—there’s no need for anyone to know that.

 For IT professionals with a proven track record in open-source contributions, certifications, and projects, including your website or LinkedIn profile is an excellent way to showcase your portfolio.